 Strategy: Currently County Road 72A provides a trailhead with limited parking for the Tesuque Creek Trail and Windsor Trail.
 The Tesuque Valley Community Association will work with Santa Fe County Public Works to develop signage at the trailhead that alerts hikers of trailheads off of Hyde Parke Road that provide access to the Windsor trail and Tesuque Creek Trail with more plentiful parking, (see Forest Trails and Access Study Map page 57).

-Strategy: The Tesuque Valley Community Association will work with Santa Fe County Public Works and the Tesuque Valley Volunteer Fire District to provide signage at the County Road 72A trailhead that describes penalties and the hazards of parking beyond stated limits.
+Strategy: The Tesuque Valley Community Association will work with Santa Fe County Public Works and the Tesuque Valley Volunteer Fire District to provide signage at the County Road 72A trailhead.